Colleges by Location

 Albertus Magnus College is a private comprehensive higher education institution located in New Haven, CT and set in a suburban environment.
 This school uses a semester-based calendar.
 It has an acceptance rate of 59%.
 The freshman retention rate at Albertus Magnus College is 66.86% and the six-year graduation rate is 50%.

 The freshmen application deadline for this school is August 20.
-Discover more about what you can expect if you get into Albertus Magnus College.
+Read more about what Albertus Magnus College has to offer based on the most recent data this institution has reported.

 Quick Facts